 I’m back home, unpacked and sort of back in routine after 5 days of the most mind-blowing Wise Traditions Conference yet!
 Attendance continues to jump every year even in an economy where most other conventions are experiencing decreasing numbers.

 To give you some idea, the very first Wise Traditions Conference I attended in 2004 attracted just over 600 people.
 In 2007, attendance had increased to just over 1000.
 This past weekend, attendance soared past 1500!

 I was up until all hours each night talking with some of the most interesting, fabulous, out of the box folks I’ve ever met anywhere in the world.
-Not only are Wise Traditions attendees incredibly interesting to talk to and exchange ideas with, they are noticeably and jaw droppingly fit and healthy looking too.
+Not only are Wise Traditions attendees incredibly interesting to talk to and exchange ideas with, but they also are noticeably and jaw-droppingly fit and healthy looking too.

 If you have any doubts about the physiological and mental benefits of eating plenty of healthy, whole, animal fats in the diet, a few minutes observing the Wise Traditions Conference attendees is convincing enough in very short order.

 So what were the highlights of the Conference for me?
 There were so many memories .. here are a few of the big ones:

 - Rami Nagel, author of Cure Tooth Decay and a featured Conference speaker, stayed in the hotel room right next to the room where I stayed.
 I had the most interesting conversation with him at